samderegt/pyROX/docs/index.rst

 pyROX: Rapid Opacity X-sections
 ===============================

-Welcome to the pyROX documentation. pyROX is a Python package for calculating opacity cross-sections for sub-stellar atmospheres.
-It can handle line-by-line opacities using various databases (ExoMol, HITRAN, Kurucz) and also supports the calculation of collision-induced absorption.
+Welcome to the pyROX documentation! pyROX is a Python package for calculating opacity cross-sections for sub-stellar atmospheres.
+It can handle line opacities using various databases (ExoMol, HITRAN, Kurucz) and also supports the calculation of collision-induced absorption coefficients (HITRAN, Borysow).

 Installation